 Let’s get to it!

-1. Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.
 Start by preparing beets.
-Add them to a bowl, drizzle with 1/2 tbsp olive oil and 1/4 tsp salt, 1/4 tsp pepper, stir and and bake first for 5 minutes.
+Add them to a bowl, drizzle with 1 tbsp olive oil, salt & pepper, stir.
+Place on baking sheet and bake.

-2. Do the same with the sweet potatoes.
-After 10 minutes has completed, add sweet potatoes and bake both beets and potatoes in oven for about 15 minutes.
+- Repeat same steps with the sweet potatoes.
+After beets have been in oven about 10 minutes, add sweet potatoes and bake both beets and potatoes in oven for additional 15 minutes.

-4. Let veggies cool when they are done baking, add to a big bowl with the sweet peas, pickles and cilantro.
+- Let veggies cool when they are done baking, add to a big bowl with the sweet peas, pickles and cilantro.
 Stir and place in fridge for at least an hour before serving.
-This allows all the flavors to combine.

 Perfect side dish for any meal, especially with Thanksgiving coming up!